British Columbia’s marine life is amazingly rich. In fact, most of BC’s overall biodiversity occurs in the ocean.

 Initially the study area encompassed approximately 900 square kilometres, from Haro Strait to the waters of Active Pass, southern Trincomali Channel and the south shore of Salt Spring Island, and Saanich Inlet.
 After a public outcry and based on ecosystem boundaries, it was expanded to a larger area of protection, which includes the area from Haro Strait to Gabriola Passage.

 Unfortunately, the feasibility study came to a nearly complete stop between 2011 and 2015 due to lack government leadership and capacity.
 In 2016, the process was re-started with a primary focus on Nation to Nation engagement between the federal government and First Nations governments in the proposed reserve boundary area.
 In the subsequent years, 11 First Nations have signed agreements with the federal government to engage with this process.
-With these agreements in place, Parks Canada aims to begin public stakeholder consultations in the fall of 2022, including with the public, community groups, businesses, local government and industry.
-There is a possibility that the feasibility study will be complete by sometime in 2023, and the process can move on to the development of a management plan.
-There are still questions, however, as to whether the NMCAR is the best tool to protect this part of the Salish Sea, and this issue will likely be part of the discussions in the fall.
-Other tools and processes being suggested include Indigenous Protected and Conserved Areas (ICPA) and other First Nations led initiatives.
+Currently, the focus is on the establishment of a steering committee that includes First Nations and the Governments of Canada and British Columbia.
+Once established, the steering committee will oversee the development of a long-term vision for the area, a proposed boundary, engagement with stakeholders, and recommendations to leadership on whether an NMCA reserve in the area is feasible.

 - Read more about Rockfish Conservation Areas